404Wolf/csds340-case-study-1/report.typ

 // were to be deployed as a personalized spam filter for a user.
 What might be a
 // good choice of metric, and what are the implications on the classifier?
 How
 // might you solicit feedback from users to evaluate and improve your spam filter?

+= Personal Spam Filter

+Our current random forest with pre-processing might work for a customized spam classifier, but the fundamental issue is that we would have to retrain it every time.

+The current metrics that we are using, AUC, and TPR \@ FPR=1%, probably should be changed to handle this case.

+// Add the new metrics and why we think they are good new metrics

+== New metrics

+== Soliciting feedback

+To solicit feedback, we would likely want to build on prior art, and try to gather as much information as possible when a user "marks as spam" an email.
+Since it is a personalized filter, it is possible that they flag an email as spam not because _any_ of the frequencies.
+This introduces an immediate issue, since by just appending a document to our dataset and retraining would probably not work, since here may be unique words that tipped them off.

+To try to figure out what "tipped them off," we can look for important words with NLP methods.
+We are somewhat limited though, since we will not have data on the frequencies of new words.
+Because of this, to find words that probably tipped them off, we would have to use metrics like pointwise mutual information (PMI).
+However, we may have "important" words in the email that have nothing to do with whether it is spam or why they marked it as spam.
+If we keep all the previous documents, we would have dramatically higher storage requirements, but would be able to use more powerful methods like TF-IDF.

+== New Algorithms

+Under the assumption

+// To solve this, we will take advantage of